ebimodeling/ghgvc/README.md

-> This is a shallow clone of the Ecosystem Climate Regulation Services Calculator
+> This is a fork of the Ecosystem Climate Regulation Services Calculator
 > found at https://github.com/ebimodeling/ghgvc used for Ruby for Good

 # Ecosystem Climate Regulation Services Calculator